 Principles of Autism Intervention

-Applied Behavior Analysis (ABA): Core Concepts and Techniques
+Applied Behavior Analysis (ABA): Core Concepts and Techniques for ASD

 ABA interventions often utilize discrete trial training (DTT), which involves breaking down complex skills into smaller, teachable units.
 Each trial consists of a clear instruction, a response from the child, and a consequence.
 For instance, teaching a child to identify colors may involve repeated structured trials with immediate feedback.